-Cash benefits: 0.07% to 3.0% of monthly payroll, according to the assessed risk of the industry.
-The average rate is 0.33%.
-The contribution rate for employers with more than 70 employees is adjusted on a yearly basis according to the claims rate of the company.
+Cash benefits: 0.06% to 3% of monthly payroll, according to the assessed risk of the industry.
+The average rate is 0.27%.
+The contribution rate for employers with more than 70 employees is adjusted annually according to the claims rate of the company.